How to beat bloating: the research

 3. Avoid drinking too much when eating

 Your stomach needs the acid within it to break down your food.
 The more you drink during a meal, the more likely you are to wash away the acid, reducing the effectiveness of your stomach in breaking down your food before it passes into the small intestine.
 Try to drink as much as you can away from your meals, and as little as you can whilst you’re eating.
+You may enjoy reading 'How to improve digestion naturally'.

 4. Add bitter greens to your meals

 Try to add bitter greens such as rocket, kale, spinach, watercress and dandelion to as many of your meals as possible.
-Bitter greens stimulate your digestive juices and help breakdown the foods that you’re eating.
+Bitter greens stimulate your digestive juices and help breakdown the foods you’re eating.

 5. Avoid common foods that cause bloating